TheDeanLab/navigate/docs/source/beginner.rst

     .. image:: images/beginner/continuous-scan-sample.png

 #.
-Similar to loading and finding the sample, move the stage via joystick or using the controls in the
+Similar to loading and finding the sample, move the stage via joystick or the controls in the
    :guilabel:`Stage Control` tab to find the desired region of the sample to image.
 #.
 Once desired imaging region is found, Select the number of color channels needed imaging in the :guilabel:`Channel tab`
    under :guilabel: `Channel Settings`.
 Select the correct filter for each channel by